Texas State Turkey Call Contest Registration - 06.28.25

 Competition Day Callers Information

-THIS IS AN NWTF SANCTIONED CALLING CONTEST.
+THIS IS AN NWTF SANCTIONED CALLING EVENT.

 If there is a cumulative total of at least 10 senior (21 & over) contestants between both the Open & Friction Divisions, first place winners will qualify for the Grand National Calling Championships.
 If the 1st place winner is already qualified, the 2nd place winner will advance to the GNCC.
 The Texas State Champion is exempt from this requirement.

-1. Callers will draw for positions at 12:15 pm sharp.
+1. Callers will draw for positions at 9:30 am. sharp.

 2. No practicing is allowed within earshot of the judges.

-3. The contest starts promptly at 1:00 pm.
+3. The contest starts promptly at 10:00 am.
 Please remain in the designated staging area until your number is called.

 4. If the M.C. believes that outside noises may have interfered with the judges’ ability to hear, at his sole discretion, he may ask the caller to repeat a call prior to scoring.

-5. The M.C. will ask for 3 to 5 calls in each division:
+5. The M.C. will ask for 3 to 5 calls in each division.

 6. Callers are instructed to give two short series for each call (calls may be combined) with a maximum time limit of one minute for each call.
 In other words, maximum total of 5 minutes for all calls in the open, friction & state divisions.
 Calls may be combined (example: yelps & clucks; cutting & yelps, etc.)